William-CarterG/TaskApp-Avendano-Carter/README.md

-# Task App
+# Task App - A project by Carmencita Avendaño & William Carter

-TaskApp is a mobile app that allows users to organize projects, join them, and participate of its chores.
+TaskApp is a mobile app project that allows users to create and organize projects together with the rest of their teams.
+The idea is to make all the information of a project accesible to its development team, in real time.
+This way, every member of a team can have a clear idea about how the project is going, how much time they have left, what tasks are left to be done, etc.

-## Team
+## About Us

-1. Carmencita Avendaño
-2. William Carter
+We are Carmencita Avendaño & William Carter, two computer science engineering students at Universidad de Los Andes.
+We started this project during one of our Mobile App classes, and decided to continue for two main reasons:

+- It's an opportunity to keep developing our skills in the mobile development area.
+- It's an exciting personal project where we can put both our time and effort towards an objective.
+- It's a place where we showcase the knowledge we've acquired.

+We are very motivated towards taking this project to its full potential!!

+## What we are working on

+Carmencita:
+William: Improved UI to see projects.

-## Important Info
+## Info for use
 To log in to the app, you must use the following values as credentials:
 - Email: Anyone that matches email format (e.g., something@uandes.com)
 - Password: 123456